Smoking on My Ex Pack: Release

 During a Billboard cover story published in November 2022, SZA revealed that the album's release date was scheduled for sometime during the following month.
 She posted the album's track list on Twitter on December 5, and SOS was released four days later.
 Out of 23 songs, "Smoking on My Ex Pack" appears as the eleventh track.
 The song charted in Canada, the United States and its component Hot R&B/Hip-Hop Songs, and the Billboard Global 200 upon the album's release.
 (Note: See the charts section for the exact peaks.)
-In April 2023, it was certified gold by the Recording Industry Association of America.
+In April 2023, it was certified platinum by the Recording Industry Association of America.

 One month after the album's release, American rapper Latto performed a freestyle rap over the beat of "Smoking on My Ex Pack".
 SZA reacted positively; on Instagram, she wrote, "OH ITS UPPPPPP[sic]", paired with a heart emoji.
 The song had its live performance debut during the SOS Tour, performed while SZA went backstage for an outfit change, which the stage screen captured.
 (Note: Cited to Consequence, Billboard, The Boston Globe, and Exclaim!)